 Development of Equity, Diversity, and Inclusion Specific Questions

-The work of the Task Force included much discussion about possible questions addressing equity, diversity and inclusion (EDI) on course evaluations.
+The work of the Task Force included a discussion about possible questions addressing equity, diversity, and inclusion (EDI) on course evaluations.
 They recognized that this is a challenging task and that poorly designed questions can do more harm than good.
 Ultimately, the Task Force felt it critical for the university’s new Chief Diversity Officer to advise on EDI specific questions and recommended that questions be developed once the new Chief Diversity Officer arrived.
-As a result, Dr. Anneliese Singh (Associate Provost for Diversity & Faculty Development and Chief Diversity Officer), will be working with others to propose questions to be part of the course evaluation process in future semesters.
+As a result, Dr. Anneliese Singh (Associate Provost for Diversity & Faculty Development and Chief Diversity Officer), worked with others to propose questions to be added to the Question Bank.